Discrimination against AIDS Patients: Laws for Protection in India

 In the matter of LX v.
-Union of India, LX, an under trial who was tested HIV+ was denied antiviral therapy against AIDS/HIV after his release form the prison, the Delhi High Court directed the Government to continue to provide ART to LX.
+Union of India, LX, an undertrial who was tested HIV+ was denied antiviral therapy against AIDS/HIV after his release from the prison, the Delhi High Court directed the Government to continue to provide ART to LX.

-An infected person who has HIV/AIDS has the right to keep his/her status confidential, even the Courts have delivered judgments in their favour that if they do not want to disclose their identity.
+An infected person who has HIV/AIDS has the right to keep his/her status confidential, even the Courts have delivered judgments in their favor that if they do not want to disclose their identity.

-RIGHT TO EMPLOYMENT AND RIGHT AGAINT DISCRIMINATION AT WORKPLACE
+RIGHT TO EMPLOYMENT AND RIGHT AGAINST DISCRIMINATION AT WORKPLACE

 In G v.
 New India Assurance Co.
 Ltd, the Bombay High Court held that a person, who is otherwise fit, could not be denied employment only on the ground that of being HIV positive which is discriminatory and violative of the principles laid down in Articles 14, 16 and 21 of the Constitution.

 In the case of P v.
 Union of India, the blood of a HIV patient was negligently donated to a pregnant lady who was later found to be infected with HIV+ where Indian Navy being at fault compensated the victim with a Govt. job at Kolkata or the place where she desired, accommodation on her appointment on the usual terms and conditions, a sum of Rs.
 10 lakhs from the date of filing of the writ petition @ 18% interest and medical treatment at the cost of the Government.